Pictures, stories, and recipes from devoted clammers. Please contribute your memories and inspirations.

 The new manager, Bryce Blumenthal, will face his own challenges, not least the high temperatures reported in the ocean, which likely will have adverse affects on clams, and longer term the Damocles sword of climate change and related changing ocean chemistry.

-Ayres working at Copalis beach during his last fall opening, in 2022, with Bryce Blumenthal, the new razor clam manager>>
+Ayres working at Copalis beach during his last fall opening, in 2022, with Bryce Blumenthal, the new razor clam manager

-What sticks out most for Ayres, as he reflects on his tenure and razor clamming, is the recollection of happy people.
+What sticks out most for Ayres, as he reflects on his tenure and razor clamming, is happy people.
 Razor clamming is such a positive uplifting experience for people and families, from toddlers to senior citizens, he says.
+Indeed, it’s hard to come up with anything else quite like it anywhere in the world.

 Ayres shared one very personal “happy people memory” as he recalled his long career with razor clams and natural resources (he also oversaw coastal shrimp and crab).
 Here is the story, lightly edited: